quicwg/base-drafts/draft-ietf-quic-recovery.md

 controller and control the availability of the congestion window, or a pacer might pace out packets handed to it by the congestion controller.
 Timely delivery of ACK frames is important for efficient loss recovery.
-Packets containing only ACK frames should therefore not be paced, to avoid delaying their delivery to the peer.
+Packets containing only ACK frames SHOULD therefore not be paced, to avoid delaying their delivery to the peer.

 Sending multiple packets into the network without any delay between them